 Each student accepted into the Honors EXCEL program can apply for up to \$1,000 to support and enhance their project.
 This funding is intended to provide supplies or travel support.
-This funding must be used in accordance with university policies and therefore can not be used to pay students, purchase gift cards, or make other purchases outside university and state guidelines.
+This funding must be used in accordance with University policies and therefore can not be used to pay students or make other purchases outside University and state guidelines.
 Students will complete a projected budget in HONR 450 and funds will be available to students after this budget is submitted.
-Any non-consumable equipment or supplies are the property of the university and must be returned to the college upon completion of the program.
+Any non-consumable equipment or supplies are the property of the University and must be returned to the college upon completion of the program.

-To use this funding, students must submit a request using this form: https://honorswyu.wufoo.com/forms/r1dl2msn0jyqyph/.
+To use this funding, students must submit a request using this form: https://honorswvu.wufoo.com/forms/r1dl2msn0jvqvph/.